autumn-mck/site-web-gen-java/project-sonar/index.md

 We're also going to be using MongoDB - I used a local installation for this tutorial.
 To install it, follow the instructions over at <https://docs.mongodb.com/manual/installation/> MongoDB compass might be installed along side it, but if not, I'd reccommend installing it too.

 Returning to VS Code, we can open up its built in terminal with `ctrl + '`.
 We're going to need a few external packages later, so we might as well install them now.
 First up, we'll generate the package.json file (Where information like what packages your program depends on) is stored, by running `npm init`. `npm` stands for Node Package Manager, and is how you can install external packages (Like the MongoDB Node.js Driver) to use in your program. `npm init`'s defaults are good enough, however you can change them if you wish.
 Next up, open the `package.json` file that was created, and add the line `"type": "module",` below the description line - This marks our program as using the newer `import` syntax instead of the older `require` syntax.
 Be aware that some tutorials still make use of the old syntax, however.
 Finally, run `npm install mongodb` and `npm install tldts-experimental` to install the packages that we need.
-(Explain generated package.json etc?)

 ## Start programming